John (Jack) Ransom (MC)

 Wartime Service

-John went to France in the August of that year.
+As a serving soldier John landed in France on the 13 August 1914.
 He was with the Royal Berkshires in the Battle of Neuve Chapelle in March 1915 and was severely wounded on the 12th March 1915 and had to have a leg amputated.
 Following the amputation he suffered blood poisoning and his recovery was slow and painful.
 He returned to duty in June 1916 and was made Adjutant of the 2nd Central Army School at St. Omer.
 His award of the Military Cross is mentioned in the London Gazette 1918-2-6470 and was the result of his action at Neuve Chapelle.

 At the time of his death he was attached to General Uniacke's Headquarters Lines of Communication.
 He had contracted pneumonia and died of this and heart failure in the 24th General Hospital at Etaples.